Bangladesh look up to McKenzie for tips to tackle Ashwin-Jadeja: Mithun

 They are expecting that batting coach Neil McKenzie will help them decode the Indian spinners.
 "Let the technical things remain inside the dressing room," he said without parting with the trade secrets.

 "Any batsman can get out anytime.
-If we can bowl as a unit with discipline I feel we can pick 20 wickets.
-While India are favourites by a distance, Mithun feels that the T20 win in Delhi gives them hope of enjoying a good result.
+If we can bowl as a unit with the discipline I feel we can pick 20 wickets.
+While India is favorited by a distance, Mithun feels that the T20 win in Delhi gives them hope of enjoying a good result.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)